DouglasRichardReynolds/GAM-305/README.md

 ***What parts of the plan did the team perceive to go well in relation to the last stage evaluation?***
 Douglas: We layed out what exactly needed to get done for what we considered was a full release in Jira.
 The tasks were clear and concise, broken down and organized into smaller sub-tasks.
+Anthony: We knew what we needed to do this week and didn't need to call as much moslty just updates via message on discord.
+We used Jira more since there were more sub tasks to go around which was a nice way to track.

 ***What parts of the plan did the team perceive to go wrong in relation to the last stage evaluation?***
 Douglas: Unfortunately, we weren't able to complete everything that we wanted to get done the end of week 6.
+Anthony: Didn't have as much time as we wanted to get done certain tasks leading some to be very close to finishing.

 ***How were the previous evaluations integrated into this latest stage?***
 Douglas: We took a look at what went well and what didnt't in the previous weeks.
 We planned better, but the overall workload was much higher than we anticipated.
+Anthony: We were able to make more use of the earlier call which we usually don't.
+The first call we make in a week is usually very quick and don't have much to say bu this week we used Jira to plan out a lot more sub tasks.

 ***What would you do differently to improve the collaboration or development process?***
 Douglas: I would hold daily check-ins to make sure everyone was making forward progress, making sure everyone was dedicating an appropriate amount of time to the project.
+Anthony: I would make sure everyone was ok with their tasks earlier that way we would know if someone needed help to complete certain tasks.

 ***Were there any tools or techniques that you did not find helpful in the success of your project development?
 Why?***
 Douglas: We had all the tools we needed to complete this assignment.
 We just didn't allocate enough time to complete it by the end of the 6 week deadline.
+Anthony: I think everything was helpful and I was able to see morer of Jira's uses with sub tasks so I may be able to use it in the future.
+We moslty just needed more time than we thought.